Fl0W97/ci-c5-housing-market-prices/README.md

 ##### Hypothesis (H3): Better OverallCond, higher sales price.
 (Wrong.)

 The third hypothesis proposed that homes in better overall condition would be sold at higher prices.
 However, the analysis showed a very weak negative correlation, indicating that overall condition had little to no effect on the sales price in this dataset.
+The distribution supports that.
+The overall condition category 5 is availabe for the whole price range from $40,000 to $745,000.
+There are relatively cheap house ($120,000) availabe for the overall condition category 9.

 * Analyse the dataset and provide a correlation analysis about sales price.
 * Use boxplots or plot of price vs overall condition to compare average prices across categories of overall condition.